 Strangers in Paradise: How Families Adapt to Wealth Across Generations

 Jim Grubman's long-awaited publication Strangers in Paradise: How Families Adapt To Wealth Across Generations is now available at Amazon.com.
 Based upon the groundbreaking insights first outlined with colleague Dr. Dennis Jaffe, the book explores in depth the similarities between newcomers to wealth and the journeys of ethnic immigrants to new lands.
 It also outlines the important steps families must take in raising well-balanced, responsible, and strong inheritors (“natives of the Land of Wealth”).
 Through concepts and human stories, the book explains how the key process for families of wealth – like all immigrant families – is adaptation.

-Jim Grubman and Dennis Jaffe to present at the 2014 Family Firm Institute Global Conference
+Jim Grubman and Dennis Jaffe presentation at the 2014 Family Firm Institute Global Conference

-This year’s FFI conference Complexities, Constituencies, and Constellations will address the problems of complexity, the power of constituencies, and the constellation of socio-cultural forces exerting themselves across the field of family enterprise.
-As thought leaders in family enterprise consultation and research, Jim Grubman and Dennis Jaffe will deliver an interactive presentation on The Complex Role of Culture in the Lives of Successful Families: Helping Generations Adapt to Family Wealth.
-The focus of the presentation will be on understanding the economic, ethnic and generational factors a family enterprise must navigate across time, ultimately fostering a balance of “Me” vs. “We” in families.
+2014's FFI conference Complexities, Constituencies, and Constellations addressed the problems of complexity, the power of constituencies, and the constellation of socio-cultural forces exerting themselves across the field of family enterprise.
+As thought leaders in family enterprise consultation and research, Jim Grubman and Dennis Jaffe delivered an interactive presentation on The Complex Role of Culture in the Lives of Successful Families: Helping Generations Adapt to Family Wealth.
+The focus of the presentation was understanding the economic, ethnic and generational factors a family enterprise must navigate across time, ultimately fostering a balance of “Me” vs. “We” in families.

 Jim Grubman Quoted in latest Malcolm Gladwell Book